Common bookbinding methods

 Smyth-sewn stitches folded signatures through the fold (durable and opens well).
 Oversewn stitches through the page margins of stacked leaves (very strong but can reduce flexibility).

-Further reading on common bookbinding methods
+Further reading about book binding methods

 Book Design: A Comprehensive Guide by Andrew Haslam is an excellent resource.
 It is ideal for anyone exploring the art of good book design and production.
 It also contains an overview of many common bookbinding methods.